 Through the database you can do many things to your site.
 From changing membership levels, to renaming members and from deleting specific posts to updating groups of members.
 So in this simple guide we will cover some of the most common questions we get on how to manage the database.

 IMPORTANT NOTE: Any command executed here will most likely have an impact on your system, so when trying them out, please be sure to create a backup of your database and verify how query you will execute is written so that there is no errors that could cause other issues on the database, since any change in the database in most cases is permanent.

 SELECTING THE DATABASE AND TABLE TO USE

 1. To be able to start editing your database, we first need to access it.
-To do this, first select the MySQL Database Manage from either the Developers -> MySQL Database option:
+To do this, first select the MySQL Database Manage from the Developers Tools: